ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/QML Video Shader Effects Example.rst

     }

-In this application, the usage of the ShaderEffect and `VideoOutput </sdk/apps/qml/QtMultimedia/VideoOutput/>`__ types is a bit more complicated, for the following reasons:
+In this application, the usage of the ShaderEffect and :ref:`VideoOutput <sdk_qtmultimedia_videooutput>` types is a bit more complicated, for the following reasons:

--  Each effect can be applied to either a
-   `VideoOutput </sdk/apps/qml/QtMultimedia/VideoOutput/>`__ or an Image item, so the type of the source item must be abstracted away from the effect implementation
+-  Each effect can be applied to either a :ref:`VideoOutput <sdk_qtmultimedia_videooutput>` or an Image item, so the type of the source item must be abstracted away from the effect implementation
 -  For some effects (such as the edge detection and glow examples shown in the screenshots above), the transformation is applied only to pixels to the left of a dividing line - this allows the effect to be